 While it doesn't have a thumb scroll wheel like the MX Master 3S, its scroll wheel has left and right inputs, and you can toggle between a controlled, notched scrolling mode and a much faster free-scrolling mode.
 It has three side buttons, as well as a button hidden in the thumb rest that allows you to perform gesture commands by default.
 Logitech advertises a battery life of up to 24 months from a single AA battery, and it has companion software that offers all the expected customization options, including custom profile settings and button programming.
 There's also a compartment within the mouse to store the USB receiver for transport.

 The best Logitech gaming mouse we've tested is the Logitech G PRO X SUPERLIGHT 2.
 It's Logitech's follow-up to the outstanding Logitech G PRO X SUPERLIGHT, a fixture in the competitive gaming scene.
 At first glance, this new model looks nearly identical to the original—and true to its name, it's just as lightweight.
 That said, it makes several key improvements under the hood.
 The most noticeable change is the new optical switches for the left- and right-click buttons.
 These switches are more durable than the standard mechanical switches used on the original and are immune to double-clicking issues.
-They're also a bit stiffer, though they tend to soften a bit after some use.
+They're also a bit stiffer, though they tend to soften after some use.

 The second biggest change is the sensor.
 The updated HERO 2 sensor now supports a higher maximum polling rate of 8000Hz.
 While this isn't something you'll actively notice in-game, it provides somewhat smoother and more consistent movement and superior click latency performance that can make a difference when playing competitively.
 Last but not least, the new SUPERLIGHT 2 replaces the outdated micro-USB charging port on the original and now uses a more convenient, standard USB-C cable for charging.
-Altogether, this mouse makes small improvements on the outstanding original.
+Altogether, this mouse makes minor improvements on the outstanding original.
 However, if you aren't interested in these changes, now is a great time to scoop up the original Logitech G PRO X SUPERLIGHT, as it's slightly less expensive.

 Our best budget gaming mouse pick is the Logitech G305 LIGHTSPEED.
 It's an impressive wireless all-rounder that offers terrific sensor performance and click latency but won't break the bank.
 It doesn't have an overly aggressive gamer look, so it blends well into a home or office setting, and its great build quality closely resembles some of Logitech's more premium offerings.
 Plus, it's available in a range of colors to match your setup.
 The symmetrical shape is comfortable whether you're right- or left-handed, and it's compact enough to slip into most laptop bags for use on the go.